Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 where $K=K_1=K_2$.
-Notice that the two- and three-point functions \eqref{2and3GFT} differ from the one in \eqref{twoandthreeL2}, apart from the normalization already discussed, by additional factors of 2 related to the fact that the latter uses identical operators.
+Apart from the previously discussed normalization, the two- and three-point functions \eqref{2and3GFT} differ from \eqref{twoandthreeL2} by additional factors of 2 due to the fact that \eqref{twoandthreeL2} uses identical operators.

-The differential operator \eqref{DoperatorsTomakeSinglets} can be used to construct composite operators of higher length $L$ as well as compostite operators made of the other componets of $\mathcal{D}_1$, namely $\psi$ and $f$.
+The differential operator \eqref{DoperatorsTomakeSinglets} can be used to construct composite operators of higher length $L$ as well as composite operators made of the other components of $\mathcal{D}_1$, namely $\psi$ and $f$.
 We will now illustrate the procedure in the case of operators of $L=3$ made of a single complex scalar $\phi(t)$ of conformal dimension $\Delta=1$.
 This is is not only a toy model but corresponds to the $[0,3]^{\Delta+2}_0$ components of $\mathcal{L}^{\Delta}_{0,[0,1]}$ supermultiplet.

 \paragraph{$L=3$ operators made of $\phi$.} This case allow us to discuss the significant complications due to operator degeneracies before dealing with supersymmetry.
 The degeneracies in this case grow linearly with the dimension $\Delta$ of the operator and are give by